Prompt Guard Quickstart

 method, which accepts a list of Message

-objects.
-Each object should have role
+objects as the first argument.
+Each object should include role

 and content